auth0/docs/articles/migrations/guides/legacy-lock-api-deprecation.md

 ### How to log users out

-The deprecation does not require any changes for [logout](/logout), but if a custom domain has been configured, the /logout endpoint should be invoked using the custom domain.
+The deprecation does not require any changes for [logout](/logout), but if a custom domain has been configured and is used when invoking authentication, the /logout endpoint should be invoked using the custom domain as well.

 ## Troubleshooting